yankailab/OpenKAI/docs/3D/WebViewer3D.md

 exactly 1 metre long: X in red, Y in green, and Z in blue.
 They remain visible when the reference grid is hidden and stay fixed to the world coordinate axes.

 Positions are float32.
-Colors are normalized RGBA8; black source colors use the material fallback, matching the ImGui viewer's convention.
+Point and line colors are normalized RGB8 and render opaque; black source colors use the material RGB fallback, matching the ImGui viewer.
+PLY alpha is ignored, including the alpha byte in packed `rgba` colors.
 Invalid timestamps, expired geometry, and nonfinite positions are omitted.
 Lines use native WebGL line segments at one pixel wide; thick-line materials are not implemented.
-Points, lines, and grid cells use per-record alpha multiplied by object opacity (`matCol[3]`).
+Grid cells retain RGBA8 (including black), with per-cell alpha multiplied by cell object opacity (`matCol[3]`).
 Alpha 0 is invisible, 1 is opaque, and intermediate values blend with the scene.
-RGB-only sources default to alpha 1.
-Grid cells carry RGBA8 (including black).
-Their boxes are drawn with shared wire/solid box geometry and one GPU instance per cell.
+Their boxes use shared wire/solid geometry and one GPU instance per cell.

 ## Structure and streaming behavior